streamshub/flink-sql-examples/ha-example/README.md

 kubernetes.operator.leader-election.lease-name:\ flink-operator-lease" \
 -n flink
 ```
-Note: The `replicas` config is to set the number of operator replicas.
+Note: The `replicas` configuration is to set to the total number of Flink Kubernetes operator replicas you want.
+This will include the leader plus the number of standby instances you want.
+One standby (two replicas in total) is usually sufficient.

-After running this command, you should see there are 2 operator replicas lanuched.
+After running this command, you should see that there are two instances of the Flink Kubernetes operator running.
 ```
 kubectl  get pod -n flink | grep flink-kubernetes-operator NAME                                          READY   STATUS    RESTARTS         AGE